HuangLab-SYSU/block-emulator/README.md

 # BlockEmulator Handbook
 This is the official handbook of **BlockEmulator** (version 1.0).
 We also provide a **[Chinese-version handbook](https://github.com/HuangLab-SYSU/block-emulator/blob/main/docs/ch/readme_ChnVersion.md)**.
+On Dec.
+31, 2024, we uploaded a detailed 139-page Chinese-version User Manual, named "2024Dec31-(139页)使用指南-黄华威.pdf".
+Please feel free to download it from the main folder.

 # Issue Log
 View the issue logs here: